To create a connection to your system, follow these steps:

 Optional and additional settings

-[Optional steps] Configure Optional and Additional Settings for your connection:
+Configure Optional and Additional Settings for your connection.
+These settings are fully optional:

 • Optional settings: Specify options supported by the provider in JSON format.